holoviz/panel/doc/tutorials/intermediate/parameters.md

 ## Recommended Reading

-To harness the full potential of Param and Reactive Parameters in Panel, we recommend studying the [Param User Guide](https://param.holoviz.org/user_guide/index.html).
+To harness the full potential of [Param](https://param.holoviz.org/) and Reactive Parameters in Panel, we recommend studying the [Param User Guide](https://param.holoviz.org/user_guide/index.html).

 ## Recap

 Param serves as the backbone of Panel, providing a robust framework for adding validation, documentation, and interactivity.
 By grasping the fundamentals discussed here, you'll be well-equipped to leverage Panel's interactivity and reactivity effectively.

-Now, you should:
+Now, we should be able to:

 - Clearly understand the distinction between Parameter values and Parameter objects.
-- Know how to use Parameter objects, bound functions, and expressions as proxies or references for their current value.
+- Use Parameter objects, bound functions, and expressions as proxies or references for their current value.

 ## Resources